The Geometric P=W conjecture and Thurston's compactification: Proof of Theorem

-On the other hand, the map $\mf{m} \mapsto \nu(\mf{m})$ does not behave well under the product in the sense above.
+The map $\mf{m} \mapsto \nu(\mf{m})$, given by DT coordinates, does not behave well under the product in the sense above.
 The vectors $\nu(\mf{m}_s)$ on the right-hand side of \eqref{decomposition} can behave somewhat erratically if there are $U$-arcs in the standard presentations of $\mf{m}$ and $\mf{m}'$.
 For instance, in the local Figure~\ref{curve-mult}, the $(n,t)$-coordinates of $\mf{m}$ and $\mf{m'}$ are

 while the $(n,t)$-coordinates of neither of their two smoothings is equal to the sum of these vectors.
 More precisely, we have

 and both have non-trivial twist coordinates.\\

 To resolve this issue, in \cite{BKL}, the authors consider a modified version of DT coordinates.
 They adjust the twist coordinate $t_i$ along $a_i$ as follows: